JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 ## Database

-This project is configured to run with a managed postgres.
-For example using [aiven](https://console.aiven.io/).
+This project is configured to run with a postgres.